uc-r/uc-r.github.io/analytics/predictive/model_selection.md

 best_subset <- regsubsets(Salary ~ ., hitters, nvmax = 19)
 ```

 The `resubsets` function returns a list-object with *lots* of information.
 Initially, we can use the `summary` command to assess the best set of variables for each model size.
-So, for a model with 1 variable we see that CRBI has an asterisk signalling that a regression model with *Sales ~ CRBI* is the best single variable model.
-The best 2 variable model is *Sales ~ CRBI + Hits*.
-The best 3 variable model is *Sales ~ CRBI + Hits + PutOuts*.
+So, for a model with 1 variable we see that CRBI has an asterisk signalling that a regression model with *Salary ~ CRBI* is the best single variable model.
+The best 2 variable model is *Salary ~ CRBI + Hits*.
+The best 3 variable model is *Salary ~ CRBI + Hits + PutOuts*.
 An so forth.

 ```r